joshf/Indication/README.markdown

 * Themed by Twitter Bootstrap, extra themes available through BootSwatch
 * Sort and search downloads using DataTables
 * Works well on mobile devices due to a responsive layout
+* Ignore counts when admin is logged in

 Screenshots:
 ------------